Turkey pushes west in offensive against Islamic State in Syria

 "At the moment, they are saying the YPG has crossed (the Euphrates)," Erdogan said.
 "We are saying no they didn't.
 The proof depends on our own observation."

-He said Turkey had lobbied for the establishment of a "safe zone" in Syria but that the plan had not received the backing of other world powers.
+His comments were echoed by Kurtulmus, the deputy prime minister, who spoke to Reuters while on a visit to Chicago.
+He urged the United States to work with its NATO ally Turkey on "all different terrorist threats," a reference to their stark differences in Syria policy.

+"We would like to see the pressure of the U.S. on the PYD to go to the east of the Euphrates," he said.
+"So it would be very useful if we would apply this operation with the U.S. forces together."

-(Additional reporting by Sabine Siebold in Bratislava, Angus McDowall in Beirut,; Writing by Edmund Blair; Editing by Nick Tattersall and Robin Pomeroy)
+Additional reporting by Sabine Siebold in Bratislava, Angus McDowall in Beirut and Timothy Mclaughlin in Chicago; Writing by Edmund Blair; Editing by Robin Pomeroy and James Dalgleish